hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 -bash: ${variable_name^^}: bad substitution
 ```

-For example, if we wanted `$slingshot` to be all uppercae letters, we can do:
+For example, if we wanted `$slingshot` to be all uppercase letters, we can do:

 ```
 echo ${slingshot^^}